iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 > The garbage collector will not clean up global variables during the page's life cycle.

-> If another object in memory is holding a reference to the object you want garbage collected, this reference needs to be destroyed.
+> If an object in memory is holding a reference to another object that you want garbage collected, this reference needs to be destroyed.

 ### Memory Profiling with Backbone